-We currently have seven directors on our Board.
-At the Annual Meeting, two Class I Directors, Karen Roter Davis and Jared Isaacman, are to be elected to hold office until the annual meeting of stockholders to be held in 2027 and until each such director's respective successor is duly elected and qualified or until each such director's earlier death, resignation or removal.
+We currently have eight directors on our Board.
+At the Annual Meeting, three Class II Directors, Christopher N. Cruz, Seth Dallaire, and Sarah Grover, are to be elected to hold office until the annual meeting of stockholders to be held in 2028 and until each such director's respective successor is duly elected and qualified or until each such director's earlier death, resignation or removal.

 This proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

 As set forth in our Amended and Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose current term will expire at the upcoming Annual Meeting and whose subsequent term will expire at the 2027 annual meeting of stockholders; Class II, whose current term will expire at the 2025 annual meeting of stockholders (the "2025 Annual Meeting") and whose subsequent term will expire at the 2028 annual meeting of stockholders; and Class III, whose current term will expire at the 2029 annual meeting of stockholders.
-The current Class I Directors are Karen Roter Davis and Jared Isaacman; the current Class II Directors are Christopher N. Cruz and Sarah Grover; and the current Class III Directors are Sam Bakhshandehpour, Jonathan Halkyard and Donald Isaacman.
+The current class structure is as follows: Class I, whose current term will expire at the 2027 annual meeting of stockholders (the "2027 Annual Meeting") and whose subsequent term, if re-elected, will expire at the 2030 annual meeting of stockholders; Class II, whose current term will expire at the upcoming Annual Meeting and whose subsequent term, if re-elected, will expire at the 2028 annual meeting of stockholders (the "2026 Annual Meeting") and whose subsequent term, if re-elected, will expire at the 2029 annual meeting of stockholders (the "2026 Annual Meeting") and whose subsequent term, if re-elected, will expire at the 2029 annual meeting of stockholders.
+The current Class I Directors are Karen Roter Davis and Jared Isaacman; the current Class II Directors are Christopher N. Cruz, Seth Dallaire, and Sarah Grover; and the current Class III Directors are Sam Bakhshandehpour, Jonathan Halkyard and Donald Isaacman.